-Ronnie Morris, MD, President
+Ronnie Morris, MD, Chief Executive Officer

 Ronnie Morris, MD, was most recently one of the founders of MDVIP, the national leader in personalized healthcare.
 Serving as a board member, medical director and part of the executive management team, Dr. Morris helped build and manage MDVIP, a company that grew to a network of 400 doctors within 29 states servicing 125,000 consumers/patients.
 In December 2009, MDVIP was acquired by the Procter and Gamble Co.
 Prior to MDVIP, Dr. Morris was the chief medical officer and executive VP of AllianceCare, a 1500-plus-employee company that provided home healthcare, physical therapy and doctor visits for homebound patients.
-At AllianceCare, Dr. Morris developed and operated the physician house call division of the business, and he was the general medical director for the company.
-He was the managing partner of a large multispecialty group that was acquired in 1998 by ProMedCo.
-Dr. Morris is a board-certified internist and until 2004, he had a private practice in Boca Raton, Florida.
-He has been a consultant for many pharmaceutical companies, including Pfizer, Merck and AstraZeneca.

 Angela M. Davies, MD, FRCP (C), Chief Medical Officer